wkande/notes/docs/APIs/notes.md

 ## Update a Note

-Updates the content and/or the tags of a **Note** using the note's :id and the email address in the JWT token passed in the header.
+Updates the content and/or the tags of a **Note** using the note's id and the email address in the JWT token passed in the header.

 ---

-<span class="method patch">PATCH</span> /note/:id
+<span class="method put">PUT</span> /note/:id

 ---